 Our compliance with the requirements of Sections 5 to 9 of the Fire and Rescue Services Act 2004 to maintain a fire and rescue service.
-The ability to ensure that a workforce is meeting its contractual obligations and requirements of the code of conduct and investigate grievances, employment complaints, bullying and whistleblowing claims is an essential function in meeting these requirements.
+Ensuring that the organisation remains effective is underpinned by having a positive working environment and a workforce that is meeting its contractual obligations and requirements of our Code of Ethical Conduct.
+The ability to investigate and operate an effective disciplinary process is an essential function in meeting these requirements.